wthrowe/spectre/docs/DevGuide/Brigand.md

 This metafunction has a lazy version, but its behavior does not match the eager version, as it determines the head of the resulting list differently.
 \snippet Test_TMPLDocumentation.cpp tmpl::join::bug-lazy

+\subsubsection merge

+\par
+Given two sorted lists, returns a sorted list containing the elements of both.
+A comparator metalambda can be provided, defaulting to \ref math_comparison "less".
+\snippet Test_TMPLDocumentation.cpp tmpl::merge

+\note
+If there are equivalent elements, those from the second list are placed earlier.
+\snippet Test_TMPLDocumentation.cpp tmpl::merge:equiv

+\see std::merge

+\subsubsection partition

+\par
+Given a list and a \ref metalambdas "predicate", returns a \ref pair containing a list of the elements for which the predicate returns true and a list of the elements for which the predicate returns false.
+\snippet Test_TMPLDocumentation.cpp tmpl::partition

+\see \ref filter, \ref remove_if

 \subsubsection pop_back